Amateur pornography: User-generated online content

-Like traditional magazine and VHS/DVD-based pornography, Internet pornography has long been a profitable venture.
-However, with the rise of Web 2.0 ventures and amateur pornography, websites based upon the YouTube platform of user-generated content and video sharing have become highly popular.
-By January 2008 a search for "porn" and "tube" returned 8.3 million results on Yahoo and 8.5 million on MSN.
-(By October 2017 searches for "porn" and "tube" returned 23 million results on Google.
+With the rise of Web 2.0 ventures and amateur pornography, websites mimicking the YouTube platform of user-generated content and video sharing have become highly popular.
+By January 2008 a search for "porn" and "tube" returned 8.3 million results on Yahoo and 8.5 million on MSN (By October 2017 searches for "porn" and "tube" returned 23 million results on Google.
 By March 2017 searches for "porn" and "tube" returned 1420 million results on Google.).
-Video hosting service "tube" websites feature free user-uploaded amateur pornography, and have become the most visited pornography websites on the internet.
+Video hosting service "tube" websites featuring free user-uploaded amateur pornography became the most visited pornography websites on the internet.

-Since the content of these websites is entirely free and of reasonably high quality, and because most of the videos are full-length instead of short clips, these websites have sharply cut in to the profits of pornographic paysites and traditional magazine and DVD-based pornography.
-The profits of tube-site owners are also squeezed in an increasingly crowded market, with the number of sites constantly growing.
+Since the content of these websites is entirely free and of reasonably high quality, and because most of the videos are full-length instead of short clips, these websites sharply cut into the profits of pornographic paysites and traditional magazine and DVD-based pornography.
+The profits of tube-site owners have also been squeezed in an increasingly crowded market, with the number of sites constantly growing.